 In 2012, Saudi Aramco, a Saudi Arabian oil company, was hacked, and hackers replaced data on hard drives with an image of a burning U.S. flag.
 It prompted the then Secretary of Defense Leon Panetta to label the incident as a significant escalation of the cyber threat.

 Between 2010-2014 hackers had stolen source code and blueprints to the U.S. oil, water pipelines, and power grid, and had infiltrated the Energy Department's networks on 150 occasions.
 In 2015, a cyber attack on Ukraine’s power grid left 700,000 people without electricity for several hours just days before Christmas.
-Strikingly, the hackers behind this incident have attempted few attack against the U.S. energy sector.
+Strikingly, the hackers behind this incident have attempted few cyber attacks against the U.S. energy sector.

 Transportation & Logistics